PyBotDevs/.github/profile/README.md

 <h1 align='center'>NKA Development Group</h1>

-## About us...→
+## About us...

 ### Who are we?
 We are a development team, we code in Python.

 ### What do we do?
-We create different type of Discord bots, including moderating, economy, and more.
+We create various types of Discord bots, including moderating bots, economical bots, and more.
 Feel free to submit your ideas via head members' Discord!

 ### Our bots
 - [isobot](https://github.com/PyBotDevs/isobot-python)